 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Because labeling laws are somewhat loose, a refined loaf of bread can masquerade as something more nutritious.
-Patrol the bread aisle and you’ll see terms like whole wheat, multigrain, seven-grain, 12-grain, all natural, organic and enriched, to name a few.
+Sometimes, a refined loaf of bread can masquerade as something more nutritious.
+Patrol the bread aisle and you’ll see terms like whole wheat, multigrain, seven-grain, 12-grain, all-natural, organic and enriched, to name a few.
 Who wouldn’t throw up their hands trying to decide what to buy?

-“Enriched” is another clever term, which means the maker of the bread has added nutrients to an otherwise nutrient-free white bread.
+“Enriched” is another clever term that means the maker of the bread has added nutrients to an otherwise nutrient-free white bread.
 When you see that word on a label, put it down and look for something else.

-Unless you find that 100 percent on the package and whole wheat listed as the first ingredient on the label, the bread is simply a refined loaf of bread with synthetic nutrients added to replenish those natural nutrients lost in the milling process.
+Unless you find that 100% on the package and whole-wheat listed as the first ingredient on the label, the bread is simply a refined loaf of bread with synthetic nutrients added to replenish those natural nutrients lost in the milling process.

 Good bread makes your body happy

-Whole grains are also rich in protein, fiber, B vitamins and many other nutrients that help to lower blood pressure, reduce gum disease, strengthen the immune system and help control weight.
+Whole-grains are also rich in protein, fiber, B vitamins and many other nutrients that help to lower blood pressure, reduce gum disease, strengthen the immune system and help control weight.
 The Whole Grains Council reports that benefits are greatest with at least three servings per day, but every whole grain helps.

-Most other breads are made with grains that have been finely milled.
-The resulting flour is whiter and lighter — in more ways then one!
+Most other bread is made with grains that have been finely milled.
+The resulting flour is whiter and lighter — in more ways than one.

-Not only does this refined flour look whiter and bake fluffier, it also falls short of many of the nutrients essential to optimum health.
-Whole grains begin as a whole grain kernel: bran, germ, endosperm.
+Not only does this refined flour look whiter and bake fluffier, but it also falls short of many of the nutrients essential to optimum health.
+Whole-grains begin as a whole grain kernel: bran, germ, endosperm.

-The milling process mechanically removes the bran, which is the fiber-rich outer layer of the grain.
-It contains B vitamins and other minerals.
+The milling process mechanically removes the bran, which is the fiber-rich outer layer of the grain and contains B vitamins and other minerals.
 Milling also removes the second germ layer, which is rich in Vitamin E and essential fatty acids.
 In the end, what’s left is the starchy center, which is ground into flour for various baking purposes.

-Not only does refined flour lack all of those wonderful nutrients, high-starch foods like white bread can quickly raise your blood sugar levels, putting you at risk for diseases like diabetes,” she says.
+“Refined flour lacks all of those wonderful nutrients and high-starch foods like white bread can quickly raise your blood sugar levels, putting you at risk for diseases like diabetes,” she says.
 “That’s why you should consider nothing but the best: 100% whole wheat or whole-grain bread.”